JustMili0/LeftForgotten/.Changelogs/WIP-1.2.0-Changelog.md

 - Fixed possible crashes on dedicated servers, ghostblocks etc. coming from the Feature Void dev block
 - Fixed Redstone Ore not generating due to a typo ([#5](https://github.com/JustMili0/LeftForgotten/issues/5))
 - [TODO] Fixed Chest remodels breaking with block entity optimization mods
-- Reworked the Music Player, now any issues it could've had should be gone
+- Fixed and reworked the Music Player, now any issues it could've had should be gone
-- [TODO] Fully accounted for every block and item tag for every item and block added

 <hr>